MRtrix3/mrtrix3/docs/installation/mac_install.rst

    important: versions prior to this will *not* work

 ..
 WARNING::
-    To run the GUI components of MRtrix3 (``mrview`` & ``shview``), you will also need:
+    To run the GUI components of *MRtrix3*  (``mrview`` & ``shview``), you will also need:

-    -  an `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`__ 3.3 compliant graphics card and corresponding software driver - thankfully OpenGL 3.3 is supported across the entire MacOSX range with OS versions >= 10.9.
+    -  an `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`__ 3.3 compliant graphics card and corresponding software driver - thankfully OpenGL 3.3 is supported across the entire MacOS X range with OS versions >= 10.9.

 Install Dependencies
 --------------------

--  Update MacOSX to version 10.9 (Mavericks) or higher - OpenGL 3.3 will
-   typically not work on older versions
+-  Update MacOS X to version 10.9 (Mavericks) or higher - OpenGL 3.3 will typically not work on older versions

 -  Install XCode from the Apple Store